Embracing the Shine: Your Metallic Prom Moment Awaits

 Accessorizing Your Metallic Prom Dress: The “Less Is More” Rule

 Since your metallic dress is already making a statement, your accessories should complement rather than compete.
-The key to successful styling is treating your dress as the statement piece and making your accessories serve as sophisticated supporting players.
+Think of your dress as the star and your accessories as the supporting cast.

 The shimmer of your dress means you can afford to go minimal with jewelry: